The Yale Neurology Residency Program

 We have established several residency tracks to provide residents the opportunity to develop their interests in research, medical education, global health and healthcare management early in their careers.

 Global Neurology Track

-Residents with a strong interest in careers in global health and neurology can choose to enter this track at the start of their PGY-3 year.
+Residents with a strong interest in careers in global health and neurology can choose to enter the Global Neurology Track at the start of their PGY-3 year.
 In this track, residents will have the opportunity to use elective time for travel abroad and global neurology research.
-Click here to learn more about the Global Neurology Track.